 "Grant Wood's Studio: Birthplace of 'American Gothic'" was organized by the Cedar Rapids Museum of Art with major support from the Archer Daniels Midland Company, the Henry Luce Foundation, and Hometown Perry, Iowa.
 The presentation at the Renwick Gallery is made possible by Archer Daniels Midland Company with additional support from the Friends of Grant Wood and the James Renwick Alliance.

-"Grant Wood's Studio: Birthplace of 'American Gothic,'" published by Prestel, contains essays by Jane Milosch; Wanda M. Corn, Robert and Ruth Halperin Professor in art history at Stanford University; James M. Dennis, professor emeritus of art history at the University of Wisconsin, Madison; and Joni Kinsey, associate professor of art history at the University of Iowa, Iowa City.
-It retails for $40 and will be available at the Renwick Gallery store ($32 for museum members).
+The exhibition catalogue "Grant Wood's Studio: Birthplace of 'American Gothic,'" published by Prestel, contains essays by Jane Milosch; Wanda M. Corn, Robert and Ruth Halperin Professor in art history at Stanford University; James M. Dennis, professor emeritus of art history at the University of Wisconsin, Madison; and Joni Kinsey, associate professor of art history at the University of Iowa, Iowa City.